chassing/linux-sysadmin-interview-questions/README.md

 * What is a dynamically/statically linked file?
 * What does "configure && make && make install" do?
 * What is puppet/chef/ansible used for?
+* What is Nagios/Zenoss/NewRelic used for?
+* What is the difference between Containers and VMs?
 * How do you create a new postgres user?
 * What is a virtual IP address?
 What is a cluster?
 * How do you print all strings of printable characters present in a file?